 The Resident Artists will perform in a concert titled "An American Evening" on March 3 in the Festival Under the Stars.

 Additionally, they will perform a mini opera for a school engagement tour and perform standard operatic repertoire in community concerts.
 Artists will regularly receive coachings on production and concert repertoire.

 Who are the Resident Artists?

-> Resident Artists are emerging professionals who participate in an artistically challenging residency program with Opera Naples.
-They receive training and performance opportunities in mainstage productions, in-school programs, and community outreach concerts and events.
+Resident Artists are emerging professionals who participate in an artistically challenging residency program with Opera Naples.
+They receive training and perform in mainstage productions, in-school programs, and community outreach concerts and events.

-> In our 2022 season, we will have 4 Resident Artists – a soprano, mezzo-soprano, tenor, and baritone.
+In the 2023-24 season, Opera Naples will engage 4 Resident Artists – a soprano, mezzo-soprano, tenor, and baritone.

-> How are Resident Artists compensated?
+How are Resident Artists compensated?